rzian00/scaffold/README.md

 # Laravel Scaffold
-For fast and efficient code standardization.
+For fast and efficient code standardization for Laravel.

 ### Installation
 ```